Kaviya-lab/FixFare/README.md

 Full setup instructions — creating your Supabase project, running the database schema, and wiring up your own Gemini API key — are in [SETUP.md](./SETUP.md).
-Read that first if this is your first time running the project.

 Quick version, once Supabase and Gemini are set up: